MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 2.  **Initialize variable** for reports folder

-    Value: input the path of “Reports” folder in OneDrive, for example, “/SchoolSurvey/Reports/”
+    Value: input the path of "Reports" folder in OneDrive, for example, "/SchoolSurvey/Reports/"

 3.  **Get Surveys** (Remove invalid information first)

     ![](media/711de70ed8b4d237756697b1d9164b36.png)

-    )

     **Document Library**: OneDrive

     **File:** Select the path where you put Surveys.xlsx

-    **Table:** Select “Surveys”
+    **Table:** Select "Surveys"

-    > NOTE: if you cannot select a table in the dropdown list, re-select the path
-    > of Surveys.xlsx by clicking the file icon in File.
+    **NOTE**: if you cannot select a table in the dropdown list, re-select the path of Surveys.xlsx by clicking the file icon in File.

 4. Get Report Configuration